 Configuring Security Settings

-When you configure the Veeam Agent management infrastructure in Veeam Backup & Replication, you can specify what TLS certificate Veeam Backup & Replication will use to establish a secure connection between the backup server and protected computers.
-By default, Veeam Backup & Replication offers the following security settings for testing and evaluation purposes:
+When you configure the Veeam Agent management infrastructure in Veeam Backup & Replication, you can specify what security settings Veeam Backup & Replication will use to establish a secure connection between the backup server and protected computers.
+By default, Veeam Backup & Replication offers the following security settings:

-- Veeam Backup & Replication allows all computers that run a Linux OS to establish a connection to the backup server.
+- Veeam Backup & Replication allows all computers that run a Linux OS to establish a connection to the backup server using the SSH fingerprint.

 To specify the security settings, do the following:

 - From the main menu, select General Options.